cnaak/blindex.typ/README.md

 biblical literature book abbreviation bookkeeping) as language **variants**, since the software can have things such as a "default" of "n-char" variants.

-As of the current release, supported languages include:
+As of the current release, supported languages include the following few ones:

 Language           | Variant           | Description                | Name
 ---                | ---               | ---                        | ---